Post-Master’s Certificate Program in Couples Therapy

 The methods of teaching will include didactic classes, readings, discussion, videotape demonstrations, and case consultations based on clinical cases presented by trainers and trainees.

-This in- person course is led by Michele Scheinkman and co-taught by an internationally acclaimed faculty comprised of Jean Malpas, Suzanne Iasenza, Mary Kim Brewster, and Keren Ludwig.
+This course is led by Michele Scheinkman and co-taught by an internationally acclaimed faculty comprised of Jean Malpas, Suzanne Iasenza, Mary Kim Brewster, and Keren Ludwig.

 Jean Malpas, LMHC, LMFT